ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 </section>

 <section class="text-block">
-One more beach on our list is Cala Tirant.
+One more beach on our list was Cala Tirant.
 It's located on the north near to the town called Fornells.
-Not far away from the beach there is a small parking lot, but we just left our car on the street as it was empty.
+Not far away from the beach is a small parking lot, but we just left our car on the street as it was empty.
-In the high season it might be more difficult to find a parking spot.
+In the high season it may be more difficult to find a parking spot.
 </section>
 <section class="text-block">
-Actually, there are two beaches here - the small one is right next to the road.
-To get to the second, bigger beach you need to walk the stairs on the left side of the first beach.
+Actually, there are two beaches - the small one is right next to the road and second, bigger beach, that can be reached via the stairs on the left side.
-On the bigger beach the dunes are surrounded by the fence, it is not allowed to go there.
+The dunes on the bigger beach are surrounded by the fence and it is not allowed to go there.
-The beach is big, pretty and clean, but same as almost everywhere else on Menorca there is no WC, showers or changing rooms, so you need to be prepared :)
+The beach is big, pretty and clean, but it has no WC, showers or changing rooms as almost everywhere else on Menorca, so you need to be prepared :)
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">